 Classical Dressage with Emily McIntosh

 With a decade of teaching young riders and adult amateurs, I can help you achieve that light bulb moment.
 I understand the importance of explaining the "how" and the "why" so that riders don't just achieve one great ride, but gain a thorough understanding so that they can continue to improve on their own.
 I love dressage theory, reading, and constantly improving.
 I'm often impressed how books (or instructors) can turn a relatively simple concept into a very complicated one.
-That's when I grab my Ockham's razor and cut away all the filler that is hiding the purpose of an exercise.
 By using simple images and analogies, exercises can be clearly understood by children and adults alike.

 Lessons (and horse training) adhere to the Classical Training Pyramid.
 The rider's position and understanding of horse's nature and biomechanics are strongly emphasized in lessons to create an empathetic and effective rider.